pleavinseven/word_of_the_day_bot/README.md

 # WWOTD
-Reddit bot posting a **Welsh Word of the Day** with English translation, a short description and word class/lexical category, daily at 10.30am UTC to [r/learnwelsh.](https://www.reddit.com/r/learnwelsh/)
+Reddit bot posting a **Welsh Word of the Day** with English translation, a short description and word class/lexical category, daily to [r/learnwelsh.](https://www.reddit.com/r/learnwelsh/)

 The idea of this bot is to help people learn the Welsh language one word at a time.